 Kernicterus is a clinical-pathological entity comprised of a constellation of clinical symptomology and pathologic changes, anatomic pathologic changes in the brain resulting from hyperbilirubinemia.

-The majority (approximately 60%) of babies born in the United States have some degree of jaundice (yellowing of the skin, eyes and tissues).
-It is a scary word - jaundiced - but it is rarely a big deal.
+What does that actually mean?
+Okay.
+The majority (approximately 60%) of babies born in the United States have some degree of jaundice.
+This is yellowing of the skin, eyes, and tissues.
+It is a scary word - jaundiced.
+But it is rarely a big deal.
 Jaundice usually goes away within a few days as the liver has a chance to clear the excessive bilirubin from the blood and the baby goes about normal development.
 Kernicterus is out of control jaundice.

 - sleepiness and difficulty to arouse

 Fevers may develop as the damage progresses.
 Feedings often decrease leading to the dehydration of the infant, further exacerbating symptoms.Kernicterus Risk Factors